 The town of Newport Beach itself is seeped in luxury, with the perfect blend of modern convenience and old-world charm.
 Shopping and dining options are endless—with plenty to compliment the tastes of every traveler.

 Balboa Island is one of the most popular tourist attractions to check out on a visit to Newport Beach.
-Once a muddy mess off the coast, Balboa Island was a significant infrastructure project in the 1900s where sand and silt were moved to create a manufactured island.
-There are many residential areas on Balboa Island, but tourists love to visit for the beach, kayaking, biking, and shopping.
+Once a muddy mess off the coast, Balboa Island was a significant infrastructure project in the 1900s, where sand and silt were moved to create a manufactured island.
+There are many residential areas on Balboa Island, but tourists love to visit the beach and go kayaking, biking, and shopping.

 Malibu is the quintessential SoCal beach community.
 Located along the famous Pacific Coast Highway, the coastline is lined with gorgeous upscale homes taking advantage of the excellent views and easy commute to Los Angeles.
 It’s only about 30 minutes to LA by car, depending on traffic, so many of the wealthiest Los Angeles locals set up their home base in Malibu.

 There are plenty of incredible hiking trails throughout Malibu Creek State Park for nature lovers.
 Zuma Canyon offers stunning ocean views and well-maintained trails for enjoying a coastal walk.

 Many Malibu beaches are private and difficult to access, but tourists can enjoy two popular public beaches: Zuma Beach and Malibu Lagoon State Beach.
 Both are easily accessible with ample parking lots; pack your beach gear and enjoy a day of swimming, sun, and sand.